mkhoshle/supplement-hpc-py-parallel-mdanalysis/README.md

 _Global Array_, and _PHDF5_ are harder to install especially because the libraries are built from source and variable configure options are required to support specific network interconnects and back-end run-time environments.
 _GA4py_ has only one release, and does not provide users with extensive documentation.

-We performed our benchmark on several HPC resources and therefore, we had to install all the related packages and tools on all resources.
-However, there are always differences in the resources because their set up and architectures differ from each other.
-Detailed instruction for installing all these packages are procided in the present repository.
+We performed our benchmark on several HPC resources and detailed instruction for installing all these packages on different resources are provided.